Course code: MULT-UB.0275.60

 - Capital markets: Public offerings, financial reporting, basic valuation ratios

-- You will be using a laptop with Microsoft Excel and a wireless internet connection in every class.
-For the classroom sessions, a laptop will be provided for all students in the course.
-If you prefer, you are welcome to bring your own laptop.
+- You will be using a computer with Microsoft Excel and a wireless internet connection in every class.
+For the classroom sessions, a computer will be provided for all students in the course.
+If you prefer, you are welcome to bring your own computer.
 If you want to bring your own, either Mac or Windows is OK but Windows is preferred because Excel works much better on Windows.
 I will be using Excel on Windows in class.
-You laptop must have Microsoft Excel (2007 or 2010) and an ability to connect to a wireless network.
+You computer must have Microsoft Excel (2010 or higher) and an ability to connect to a wireless network.
 Stern will provide you the user id and password to connect to the Stern network.

 - Previous experience with Excel is not required.
 You will be taught the necessary skills in class.

-- You will be doing Excel-based assignments outside class.
-Stern will provide you a laptop only during class.
-Outside class hours, you will be able to use computer labs at NYU, or you can use your own laptop if you have one.
+- You will be doing Excel-based assignments outside class as well.
+Stern will provide you a computer only during class.
+Outside class hours, you will be able to use computer labs at NYU, or you can use your own computer if you have one.

 - The class relies on your participation.
 Attendance is mandatory.
 Eating/drinking in class, checking phones/email is prohibited.